eamousing/uEMEP_tiles_generator/README.md

 ## Usage

-### Generate Tiles
+### Generate an empty configuration file

-To generate tiles, create a JSON configuration file with the required parameters.
-You can use the `--generate-config` option to generate an empty configuration file with annotations:
+To generate an empty configuration file with annotations, use the `--generate-config` options:

 ```bash
 python src/tiles_generator.py --generate-config